Get instant quote

 How does part orientation affect a 3D print?
 Practical design tips for additive manufacturing

-How important is part orientation and will it make or break your 3D print?
-This article explores how part orientation affects the accuracy, strength, print speed and surface finish of custom 3D-printed parts.
+How important is part orientation, and can it determine the success of your 3D print?
+This article explains how build orientation affects dimensional accuracy, mechanical strength, print speed and surface finish for custom 3D printed parts, with practical guidance for engineers sourcing outsourced production.

 How does part orientation affect a 3D Print?